Table of Contents

 This makes a business’s value chain extremely important, as it directly affects a business’s profit margin.
-An optimized value chain helps businesses adjust their strategy to deliver greater value to customers at a lower cost, which maximizes value output while minimizing a business’s expenses.
+An optimised value chain helps businesses adjust their strategy to deliver greater value to customers at a lower cost, which maximises value output while minimising a business’s expenses.

 What is a supply chain?

 A supply chain refers to the network of businesses, individuals, activities, technologies, and resources that function together to produce finished goods and distribute them to the end consumer.
 Supply chains are concerned with operational functions such as:

 Collectively, all of these processes create a logistics system that transforms raw materials into finished products and transports them from the manufacturer to the business’s warehouses, retailer locations, wholesalers, stores, or end customers to satisfy a product request.

 Many supply chains also include returns in case customers receive damaged or incorrect items or change their minds.

 Your business’s supply chain connects every stage of a product’s life cycle— from the manufacturer or supplier to the consumer — and therefore directly impacts if and how you satisfy your customers.

 In order to get accurate orders to customers or onto shelves at the right time and in pristine condition, you need a supply chain that operates smoothly, efficiently, and consistently.